masonmarolf61-jpg/OmesFN-Fortnite-Checker/README.md

 # OmesFN

 OmesFN is an open-source XboxFN account checker written in Go.
-Some people (NFA x Skid) have claimed that the project contains a logger, but the full source code is publicly available for anyone to inspect and verify.
+Some people (NFA x Skid) have claimed, without providing any proof, that the project contains a logger.
+However, the full source code is publicly available for anyone to inspect and verify.

 `💎` Open Source
 `💎` Fast & Lightweight